gorenje/backend/README.md

 Working with StackPoint.io
 ---

-Provision and then download the kubeconfig and do:
+Provision and then download the kubeconfig from stackpoint and do:

     export KUBECONFIG=/some/directory/kubeconfig